- The Fiscal

 The $150 billion included in the Coronavirus Relief Fund is allocated to domestic governments in the following amounts:

-As of June 9, 2020, the Treasury has disbursed roughly $147 billion, or about 98 percent, of the total $150 billion allocated in the Coronavirus Relief Fund.
+As of August 27, 2020, the Treasury has disbursed nearly all of the total $150 billion allocated in the Coronavirus Relief Fund.

 Image credit: Photo by Spencer Platt/Getty Images